maheshgitte77/V3Enhancement/microservices/response-analysis-service/docs/BASEANSWR_IMPLEMENTATION_SUMMARY.md

 {
   "experience": "5",
   "jobRole": "Senior Developer",
-  "QuestionAnalyzed": "How would you optimize a slow database query?", "candidateAnswer": "Add indexes, use query optimization, consider caching", "baseAnswer": "Add appropriate indexes, analyze execution plan, optimize WHERE clauses",
+  "question": "How would you optimize a slow database query?", "candidateAnswer": "Add indexes, use query optimization, consider caching", "baseAnswer": "Add appropriate indexes, analyze execution plan, optimize WHERE clauses",
   // ... other required fields